Post Summary: Real-world tips for camping with a toddler, including what to bring and how to manage sleeping

 If you don’t already have a portable bed, there are a lot of different options that might work better for you than a pack n play.
 You can read our write up for our take on the best travel cribs for toddlers and babies.

 If you’re choosing to cosleep, you can get a sleeping bag for your toddler, or you can just pile up together in your sleeping space.
 On nights when he would wake up in the middle of the night calling out for us (yes, it did happen a few times), we would bring him into our “bed” and let that be the arrangement for the night.
-With camping, I feel like you have to be flexible and do what you have to do so that everyone gets some semblance of sleep.
 Did it ruin his sleeping patterns when we got back home?
 Nope.
 He went right back to sleeping in his own space in his room.

 But what about naps?

 Yes, those darn naps that we love and hate at the same time.

 For us, we were out most days and would opt to go on a drive and nap him in the car seat.
-Other days we we chose to forgo a nap and opted to put him to bed early on those days.
+On other days we chose to forgo a nap and opted to put him to bed early on those days.

 Depending on the temperament of your toddler, you might have to hang out in the tent until they fall asleep and then sneak out for some blissful child-free time at your campsite.
 For any new product you use I always suggest you try it out at home beforehand so your child can be familiar with it so you’re not testing it out in a new environment.